DBJFJ/testsuite-nocoding/Jmeter to TSNC.md

 #### Variables

-Variables are read with name and value as usual.Variables can be defined inside the Thread Group or inside an Http Request (not in an XPath Extractor).
-They can be overwritten.
+Variables are read with name and value as usual.
+Variables can be defined inside the Thread Group or inside an Http Request (not in an Extractor).
+They can be overwritten in later Actions/ Http Requests.
-Jmeter variables are made to hold practically everything.
+Another difference is that Jmeter variables are made to hold practically everything.
 TSNC variables are only made to hold Strings.

 #### Http Requests

-Http Request Samplers are translated into TSNC actions and executed with name, protocol, url, method and parameters.
+Http Request Samplers are translated into TSNC actions and executed with name, protocol, url, path, method and parameters.
+Redirects won't be followed.

 ### Extractions and Assertions

 Extractors and Assertions in Jmeter are more strictly divided then in TSNC.
 Where Jmeter often extracts a variable to validate it afterwards TSNC does so in the same motion.
 The division between extractions and assertions isn't as clear in TSNC.
 As a sideeffect every TSNC extraction at least asserts that the object it is looking for exists.
 There is no default value like in Jmeter, the extractor will throw an error.
-Assertions essentially always extract and assert a something, it just so happens that they can extract everything from a variable.
+Assertions essentially always extract and assert something too, they just don't save the extraction.

 ###### XPath Extractions

 XPath extractions are read with name and XPath.
 The big difference is that in TSNC, an extraction will always result in an error if it didn't find anything.
 That remains the case with extractions read from Jmeter.
 If the extractor doesn't find anything, there will be an error.
-There are some other comparatively small differences
+There are some other comparatively small differences:
-* the extractor can't be used on variables

 * the difference between 'Main sample and sub-samples', 'Main sample only' and 'Sub-samples only' is ignored, they are all mapped to the resulting web page
 * 'Use Tidy', 'Quiet', 'Report errors' and 'Show warnings' don't work.
+* the extractor can't be used on variables

 ###### Regular Expression Extractions

-While TSNC and Jmeter both use Regular Expression Extractors, they work in slightly different ways.
-The regular expression in Jmeter contains a set of round brackets and everything in these brackets is extracted.
+While TSNC and Jmeter both use Regular Expression Extractors, they work in somewhat different ways.
+Let's match a regular expression of "Re(.+?)gu(.+?)s(.+?)sion" as an example.
+In Jmeter you can decide if you want the first match, the second match, a random match or whichever match you'd like.
+You can also choose which bracket groups to extract and reorder them with a template like "$3$$1$$2$".

-For example: A regex extractor with *This is a great example(.\*?)?* used on the String *This is a great example, isn't it?
-Yes it is.* would extract *, isn't it*.
-A regex extractor in TSNC extracts the whole expression.
-Using the same values it would extract *This is a great example, isn't it?*.
-**There is no workaround yet and so regular expression extractions can't be translated yet.**
+TSNC will always extract only one group.
+If TSNC detects a template it can't wholy match, like the aforementioned "$3$$1$$2$", it will only extract the first group, $3$ and log a warning.
+Likewise TSNC will always extract from the first match.
+If it should extract from a random one it will log a warning and extract from the first.
+If it should extract from the second, third or another later match, it will log an error and skip that extraction. <TODO_&_REALLY?>

 #### Response Assertions